janik6n/azlogin/README.md

 The app optionally logs to a file `./azlogin.log` for `DEV` and to `$HOME/azlogin/azlogin.log` in macOS/Linux or `%USERPROFILE%\azlogin/azlogin.log` in Windows for `PROD`.

+## Run binary release

+With the binary releases all you need is the configuration file described [above](#configuration) and a binary for your platform.

+⚠️ The binaries in each release are built with [GoReleaser](https://goreleaser.com/ci/actions/) and GitHub Actions.
+They are *not signed or notarized*, so warnings may arise when you run the app.
+Run at your own risk.

 ## How to run in dev

 Before installing: